-We are not aware of any shareholder holding in excess of 5% of our outstanding ordinary shares.
 To our knowledge, we are not owned or controlled, directly or indirectly, by another corporation, by any foreign government or by any other natural or legal persons, severally or jointly.
+We are not aware of any arrangement which may at a later date result in a change of control of our company.